-It can also show us the need to be more pleased with our society, to move more naturally and to observe in order to anticipate.
+It can also show us the need to be more pleased with our society, move more naturally, and observe to anticipate.

 Another teaching that can give is the rabbit as our totemic animal is its quick reflexes and trust in its instincts.

 The fear that the rabbit represents reminds us that it serves to overcome obstacles, to survive, and to be cautious.
 The sweetness of the rabbit teaches us to be faithful to our loved ones, to remain safe, to take care of others, and fertility.
 It also reminds us of the need to be close to the family and to think seriously about whether or not it is time to have offspring.